Is A Plymouth Pilot Right For You?

 The Pilot 16' will cruise comfortably at around 5 to 6 knots.
 The Pilot 18' sits in a similar range, and the Pilot 24' a little higher.
 These are not figures to be embarrassed about.
 They are what the hull is designed to do, and at those speeds it does it efficiently and comfortably.

 If those numbers make you uneasy, pay attention to that feeling.
-Someone who wants to cover ground quickly, reach a distant anchorage before lunch, or gets restless sitting at displacement speeds is going to find this boat frustrating.
+Someone who wants to cover ground quickly, reach a distant anchorage before lunch or gets restless sitting at displacement speeds is going to find this boat frustrating.
 That is not a criticism of the boat.
-It is just the physics, and it is better to be honest about it.
+It is a matter of physics, so it is far better to be honest about it before committing to a purchase.

 If, on the other hand, you are the kind of person who enjoys being on the water rather than rushing across it, those speeds are perfectly comfortable.
 A day pottering round a harbour, fishing a favourite mark, or exploring a quiet estuary is where this boat belongs.